e-chenxu/Similar-Spotify-Playlists/README.md

 # Flask Python Website
-A website using Python and FLask.
+A website using Python and Flask.

 ## Description